okankocyigit/CoronavirusTracker/README.md

 ## How to Use
 Build from source code
 1. Clone/Download the repo.
+2. `cd CoronavirusTracker`
-2. Install the pods `pod install`
+3. Install the pods `pod install`
-2. Open `CoronaTracker.xcworkspace` in Xcode.
+4. Open `CoronaTracker.xcworkspace` in Xcode.
-3. Choose the target.
+5. Choose the target.
-4. Build & run!
+6. Build & run!

 ## Contribute
 Please feel free to contribute pull requests or create issues for bugs and feature requests.